RAINBOW BRIDGE REMEMBRANCE DAY

-Rainbow Bridge Remembrance Day on August 28 sets aside a day to remember the pet companions we’ve lost.
+Rainbow Bridge Remembrance Day on August 28th sets aside a day to remember the pet companions we’ve lost.

-The death of a pet, whether furry, feathered or an uncommon variety, we feel the loss deeply.
+The death of a pet, whether furry, feathered, or an uncommon variety, is felt deeply.
 They become family and a familiar part of our lives.
-Mourning their death is different for everyone and Rainbow Bridge Remembrance Day provides a way to help heal the ache of loss.
+Mourning their death is different for everyone, and the observance provides a way to help heal the ache of loss.

 HOW TO OBSERVE #RainbowBridgeRemembranceDay

 Take time to enjoy memories of your pet.
 Look through pictures.
 Consider a visit to an animal shelter if you feel ready.
 Volunteering time may help the adjustment.
 Use #RainbowBridgeRemembranceDay to share on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!